 How can parents get involved or monitor how things are going?

-We encourage parental Involvement in various ways, including story reading, board games, sharing of celebrations, festivals and culture.
+We encourage parental involvement in various ways, including story reading, board games, sharing of celebrations, festivals and culture.
 Regular Parent Information Days are held to keep them informed about their child’s development.
-The weekly class newsletters including photos feature the curriculum work.
+And weekly class newsletters include photos and details of curriculum work.

 As part of the German Schools Abroad network, we have introduced the Klassenpflegschaft (KPR) where parents can volunteer to be the elected representatives for the class.
 The head and deputy KPR act as a support team to the class teacher as well as a forum of communication between the school and the parents.